THE GREAT HOUSES OF NAISSUS

 The War of the Three Dukes (466–470 AR)

-For House Vang, the War of the Three Dukes stands as a wound carved not only into marshland memory, but into the soul of Night Harbour itself.
+For House Vang, the War of the Three Dukes stands as a wound carved not only into marshland memory, but into the soul of Night Harbor itself.
 What began as a bargain of necessity became a stain of shame that would haunt the Vang line for generations.

 When Duke Janiz Vang agreed to Kazimir Jaroslaw’s proposal to seize the fertile plains of Duskhaven, he did so under the shadow of hunger.
 The western marshlands had endured years of lean harvests, their soils exhausted and their rivers fouled by creeping salt.
 Janiz, raised in the tradition of the clan-councils, believed he acted for the survival of his people.
 “The marsh endures,” he wrote, “but even the reed must bend when the waters fail.”